FRRouting/frr/doc/developer/ospf-yang-northbound-notes.rst

 neighbor state.
 It also checks that ``ospfd`` and ``ospf6d`` register with mgmtd and that mgmtd's operational xpath registry includes the RFC 9129 control-plane protocol subtree.

+The operational tests also include a targeted mgmtd dispatch check.
+Predicate queries for ``ietf-ospf:ospfv2`` and ``ietf-ospf:ospfv3`` must return exactly one protocol entry from the correct backend, and the backend subscription check must show that the other OSPF daemon was not selected.
+The same dispatch check also covers a tree-free identityref predicate spelling, ``type='ospfv2'``, which mgmtd must resolve to the same identity as ``ietf-ospf:ospfv2``.
+Unfiltered parent/list queries must still select both OSPF daemons.
+A predicate query against ``ietf-interfaces`` verifies that untyped backend registrations still match.

+The same test file includes config-write checks for the supported OSPFv2 and OSPFv3 leaves.
+The tests exercise mgmtd writes, legacy CLI writes routed through YANG, negative validation paths, and cleanup after deleting and recreating an area.

+``tests/topotests/ospf_yang_startup_config/test_ospf_yang_startup_config.py``
+checks startup config-file batching in an isolated one-router topology.
+Its ``r1/ospfd.conf`` places an OSPFv2 ``default-cost`` line before the stub-area line that makes it valid; startup succeeds only when the whole daemon config file is committed as one northbound transaction. ``r1/ospf6d.conf`` keeps a matching OSPFv3 stub area in the startup path.

 The test queries the merged mgmtd operational datastore rather than daemon-local ``show yang operational-data`` output.
 Zebra supplies the narrow